unicode-org/message-format-wg/spec/data-model/README.md

 Note that while the data model description below is the canonical one, the JSON and DTD definitions are intended for interchange between systems and processors.
-To that end, they include some relaxations such as the declarations, options, and attributes being optional rather than required properties.
+To that end, they relax some aspects of the data model, such as allowing declarations, options, and attributes to be optional rather than required properties.

 ## Messages